 Getting to Santa Cruz is an easy 50-minute drive (44 miles) up Highway 1 from the Monterey Peninsula.
 The eclectic beach city is an ideal place for recreation whether you are surfing, stand up paddleboarding, or hiking redwood-filled Forest of Nisene Marks State Park or the coastal bluffs of Wilder Ranch State Park.
 Refuel with a healthy snack at The Picnic Basket before ending the day with thrill rides at the Santa Cruz Beach Boardwalk.

 If your adrenaline is still racing from the Boardwalk rides, calm down with a drink at Red Restaurant & Bar or The Crepe Place.

 Wake up early for a drive on Highway 1 from Santa Cruz less than two hours (80 miles) to San Francisco.
-In the city, spend a few hours in the hands-on science museum The Exploratorium.
-As the sun goes down, make sure to head out for dinner, whether it’s seafood at the Tadich Grill, modern Vietnamese at The Slanted Door, or pizza at Tony’s Pizza Napoletena.
+In the city, spend a few hours in the thought-provoking San Francisco Museum of Modern Art and have a creative snack at the museum’s In Situ; their menu features popular items from around the world.
+As the sun goes down, make sure to head out for dinner, whether it’s seafood at the Tadich Grill, modern Thai food at Lers Ros, or pizza at Tony’s Pizza Napoletana.
 If you still have energy, make sure to check out some of San Francisco’s vibrant nightlife or a concert at a venue like the Great American Music Hall.

-Head out on the San Francisco Bay to take a fascinating tour of the island prison Alcatraz.
+Head out on the San Francisco Bay to take a fascinating tour of the island prison Alcatraz (advanced booking is strongly recommended).
 Or secure passage on a ferry to Angel Island, which has hiking trails that offer up some of the finest views of the city.

 In the afternoon, shop the used clothing stores of Haight-Ashbury or the department stores of Union Square.
 Or browse the books at City Lights in North Beach.